silnrsi/font-scheherazade/documentation/source/announcement.md

 #### Removed
 - Removed support for Sindhi-style comma when Sindhi language is selected
+- Removed Graphite support

 #### Known issues
-- Shaping for these newly added characters may not yet occur in applications
+- Shaping for the newly added characters may not yet occur in applications
-- Medial and Final high hamza characters may have collisions as these likely do not occur
+- Medial and final high hamza characters may have collisions (these likely do not occur)
-- Lam/high hamza alef ligature does not form as it likely does not occur
+- Lam + high hamza alef ligature does not form as it likely does not occur